dandxy89/BellkorAlgorithm/README.md

 #### Long Answer

-Firstly, recommendation systems are becoming more and more prevalent as companies are starting to become more data-driven and seeking to improve the customer experience.
-Its hard deny that personalisation is key in maintaining customer loyalty and engagement of a particular service.
-Therefore to gain an understanding and appreciation of the methods and implementation details of this algorithm I believe that its a good point in my career to learn and implement one from scratch.
+Firstly, as companies increasingly adopt data-driven approaches and prioritize enhancing customer experiences, recommendation systems are gaining prominence.
+It's evident that personalization is crucial for fostering customer loyalty and engagement.
+Therefore, delving into the intricacies and implementation of these algorithms seems opportune for advancing my career.

-Secondly, I enjoy the challenge of implementing from scratch algorithms and systems in my own time primarily to learn how to translate complex ideas into code.
-Also the feature engineering that was applied and used to predict the ratings and is explained and derived very well in the [paper](https://netflixprize.com/assets/GrandPrize2009_BPC_BellKor.pdf) is very clear and concise.
-Finally, the challenge of retracing the steps the original researchers/developers might have taken to get to their own implementation is definitely a learning strategy I like to pursue.
+Secondly, I relish the task of building algorithms and systems from scratch in my spare time, primarily to master the art of translating intricate concepts into code.
+Moreover, the paper's elucidation of feature engineering used for rating prediction is exceptionally clear and succinct.
+Lastly, I find great value in the challenge of retracing the footsteps of original researchers and developers to understand their implementation strategies, which aligns with my preferred learning approach.

 # Bellkor Algorithm